PhantomDraft/phantomdraft.github.io/content/en/posts/2024 wrap-up-notable releases and events.md

 ### Creepy Tale 4

 A continuation of the eerie fairy-tale-inspired series, where players unravel dark puzzles in a sinister world.

-Alone in the Dark: A reboot of the classic survival horror game, taking players back to the haunted Derceto Manor with new mysteries to uncover.
+### Alone in the Dark

+A reboot of the classic survival horror game, taking players back to the haunted Derceto Manor with new mysteries to uncover.

 ### Silent Hill 2